top of page

 What is SNAP?

 The Supplemental Nutrition Assistance Program (SNAP), formerly called Food Stamps, is the largest federal program aimed at combating hunger and food insecurity.
-SNAP eligibility and benefit levels are based on household size, income and other factors.
+SNAP eligibility and benefits are based on household size, income and other factors.
 SNAP awards eligible students up to $250 per month for groceries.

 How does SNAP work?

 SNAP benefits are provided through an Electronic Benefit Transfer (EBT) card, similar to a bank debit card or credit card.
 If you are eligible, an EBT account is set up for you, and every month your benefits will be deposited right into your account.
-EBT cards can be used to purchase food at many grocery stores and farmers markets such as Anabel’s Groceries right here on campus, Tops, Wegmans, Walmart, Target, Greenstar, etc.
+EBT cards can be used to purchase food at many grocery stores and farmers markets such as Anabel’s, Tops, Wegmans, Walmart, Target, and Greenstar.

 Expanded SNAP Eligibility for College Students!

-college students who are eligible to participate in federal work study (active participation in work study is not required) and
+• Students who are eligible to participate in federal work study (active participation in work study is not required)

 This expansion follows a New York State October 2020 policy change that permits students enrolled half-time or more in Cornell University to apply for SNAP.